Arkounay/QuickAdminGeneratorBundle/Resources/doc/Controllers.md

 - `isEditable($entity)` checks if an element can be edited.
 If false, will prevent the user from going to the "edit" route and remove the "Edit" action.
 - `isDeletable($entity)` checks if an element can be deleted.
 If false, will also remove the "Delete" action and the "Delete" batch action.
 - `isSearchable` checks if an element can be searched.
 If false, will prevent text search and remove the search bar (filters can still be applied if they exist).
+- `isViewable` checks if an element can be viewed.
+False by default, if true will add a "View" action that displays an entity's detail.

 Example: